Party Guest Material! Meghan Markle Beats Prince Harry At This

 Meanwhile, Prince Harry was described as an “all-round good-time guy” who is “slowing down(ish), preferring “shooting parties to doing shots” at pubs.
 The prince must have realized he has outgrown his party streak and should start his own family soon.

 Topping the list is 51-year-old Dame Natalie Massenet, chair of the British Fashion council and founder of luxury retailer Net-A-Porter together with her 32-year-old entrepreneur boyfriend Erik Tortensson.
-Models and Sisters Cara and Poppy Delevingne placed second while Lord Settrington who is the owner of Goodwood Estate landed in third place.
+Models and sisters Cara and Poppy Delevingne placed second while Lord Settrington, who is the owner of Goodwood Estate, landed in third place.

-The Suits actress was even ahead of Pippa Middleton and her fiancé James Matthews who were described as the couple who like to “arrive at parties in classic cars,” as they ranked 32nd.
-Other prominent faces included in the top 10 are writer Peter Morgan and his actress girlfriend Gillian Anderson, the Queen, David and Samantha Cameron who are known for being “excellent dinner-guest material.”
+The Suits actress was even ahead of Pippa Middleton and her fiance James Matthews who were described as the couple who like to “arrive at parties in classic cars,” as they ranked 32nd.
+Other prominent faces included in the top 10 are writer Peter Morgan and his girlfriend actress Gillian Anderson, Queen Elizabeth II, and David and Samantha Cameron who are known for being “excellent dinner-guest material.”

 The full “Most Invited List” by Tatler‘s April issue will be available on Thursday.